curiousmaster/JackItNG/payloads/Windows/Payload---runexe-from-sd.md

-The following is a payload I have been working on that waits until a drive labeled "DUCKY" is mounted.
+REM The following is a payload I have been working on that waits until a drive labeled "DUCKY" is mounted.
 I have used some of midnightsnake's code in this payload.
 The name of the file that is run can be changed to .exe, I am just having it run a batch for testing purposes.
 The line that says "STRING START %myd%\myEXE.bat" is the line that executes the executable.

 ```
 REM Author: overwraith